-Well, they're only fooling themselves.
-They don't fool me.
+Well, they can fool themselves but not me.
 Just my personal opinion.

 Which are you -- pious or sanctimonious?

 Let's nope not sanctimonious at least.
 I'm afraid to say what I think I am.
 Just because you say you're something doesn't mean you are.